Send the link below via email or IMCopy

 Owning Your Own Business . . .

-- kind of practice is it; is it the modality you saw youself practicing in
+- Mode of practice; is it the modality you saw yourself practicing in?

 Most of You, after graduating Will NEVER

-with skills to perform a CEE in 20 minutes or less, all with dilation and EO?
+See 15+ CEE per day minimum each in 20 minutes or less, WITH dilation and EO

 Clinical practice realities in the working world